 - employer has a fixed base in Nigeria.

-Also, an expatriate employee may be liable to tax in Nigeria unless the;
+There is a different basis for determining whether an expatriate employee is resident in Nigeria.
+Hence, an expatriate employee may be liable to tax in Nigeria unless the;

 - employee stayed less than 183 days in any period of 12-months;